gmc-code/PC-Microbit-Extension-backup/docs/games/magic_8.rst

 .. admonition:: Tasks

     #.
+Modify the code to only respond with positive responses.
+    #.
 Modify the code to require a tilt to the left or right instead of a shake.
     #.
 Modify the code to require a button press instead of a shake.
     #.
 Divide up the responses into positive responses and negative responses.
 Display a positive response when the A button is pressed and a negative response when the B button is pressed.